 As is with the ACA (Affordable Care Act) now this would be reconciled on taxes, but greatly simplified.
 This is one reason company contributions to healthcare are non-taxable income to the employee.
 Tax credits could be paid to the employee, not the employer and not the health insurance company.

-My plan calls for the health insurance company and Medicare to send the enrollee an end of year statement showing how much premium was billed.
+My plan calls for the health insurance company and Medicare to send the enrollee an end of year statement showing how much premium and out of pocket costs were billed.
 The enrollee also keeps receipts for what they have spent out of pocket.

 This would be added up and compared with the “total income” on the tax return.
 If there is more than 10% spent on premiums and out of pocket costs then the tax payer gets a parallel tax refund.
 This greatly simplifies the system of tax credits that the ACA uses today.